kernelmachine/kernelmachine.github.io.archive/_posts/2016-12-28-Introducing-Utah.md

 }
 ```

-The `DataFrame` takes the generic parameter *T*, which corresponds to the type of inner matrix of data.
+The `DataFrame` takes the generic parameter *T*, which corresponds to the type of data in the inner matrix.

 The `DataFrame` is read-only by default.
 To operate on a dataframe that is read-write, you can use a `DataFrameMut`: